Coding and compression of media data

 Expected learning outcomes

 This course is a graduate-level introductory course to the fundamentals of coding and compression of media data.
 It focuses on the fundamental principles of coding and compression and discusses several of the existing audio, image and video compression standards.
-Students will gain theoretical as well as hands-on experience in media data compression techniques via regular lectures, exercises and a project work.
+On completion of this course the student will:

 - Motivation for media data compression